 Dr Leeza Osipenko is Associate Director of NICE and works closely with EMA, MHRA, European HTA agencies and EUNETHTA.
 She chairs most of the national, international and parallel scientific advice meetings, signs off all key deliverables produced by the team and leads on business development activities via frequent public speaking engagements

-Phacilitate: The cell & gene therapy field has taken some major steps forward in terms of licensed products over the past few years; how do NICE and its staff stay abreast of swiftly emerging novel technology areas such as this one?
+Phacilitate: The cell and gene therapy field has taken some major steps forward in terms of licensed products over the past few years; how do NICE and its staff stay abreast of swiftly emerging novel technology areas such as this one?

 Dr Osipenko: One constant throughout NICE’s 16 years of existence is that our methods of evaluating technologies have had to continually change to keep pace with new developments.
 Cell and gene therapies are no exception.
 Regenerative medicine poses some unique challenges – but we are aware of them and feel confident we can rise to them.